onedata/onedata-acceptance/tests/gui/README.md

 # GUI acceptance/BDD tests

 GUI acceptance/BDD test can be run in few ways using `./test_run.py`:
- 1. Headless tests inside Pod on new Onedata environment
+ 1. Headless tests inside Pod on new Onedata environment (automatic setup)
- 2. Tests using existing Onedata installation (or starting new preserving Onedata installation after tests)
+ 2. Tests using existing Onedata installation (or starting new, preserving Onedata installation after tests)
     1. Headless tests inside Pod
     2. Non-headless tests on local machine